 In this case, using a traditional font in your heading tells your readers they are to expect a more traditional or serious subject.
 Then, contrasting this with a decorative body text will create a visually appealing effect and move your readers’ eyes along.

-This is similar in concept to the above tip, but in reverse!
+On the other hand, this is similar in concept to the above tip, but in reverse!
 If you’re working on a more fun, festive or light project, a decorative heading will set that tone for your readers.
 The decorative heading will come off as more relaxed, and the traditional body will relay a more professional impression

-Again, changing up the font between headers and body text (this could also apply to size and bolding) creates the type of contrast that keep a document looking interesting.
+Again, changing up the font between headers and body text (this could also apply to sizing and bolding) creates the type of contrast that keeps a document looking interesting.

 Also, just a sub-tip: Decorative headings tend to work better with shorter headlines.